fbpx

 Alliance of Sport

-The Levelling the Playing Field research tackled the impact physical activity could have on young people who were involved in the criminal justice system.
+The Levelling the Playing Field research tackled the impact physical activity could have on young people involved in the criminal justice system.
 They proved their impact to secure funding from the government and prove they were making a difference.
 Evidencing your impact is essential, whoever your stakeholder is!

 5. Tackling big problems with big names

-Foundations developed by football clubs and big-name athletes tend to have the same problem.
-Getting people to see past the big name and see the local problems they are trying to solve.
+Foundations developed by football clubs and big-name athletes tend to have the same problem – getting people to see past the big name and see the local problems they are trying to solve.
 Most importantly, it’s about getting the funding they need to keep solving problems of unemployment, poverty and even lack of early years education.

 Liverpool FC Foundation’s Matt Parish uses the stadiums themselves to structure their key programmes.
 Red Neighbours invest time in supporting locals who are facing food poverty and social isolation.
 Andrew Ducille, Head of Programmes at the Rio Ferdinand Foundation, focussed his efforts on creating safe spaces for children and young people in the areas famous for Rio’s football.